FreePYQ logoFreePYQ

 Explanation:

 Privatisation aims to improve efficiency by introducing private sector management and reducing the financial burden on the government.
-Option B correctly states this.
+Option B states this.
 Option A is incorrect as privatisation aims to reduce monopoly power.
 Option C is the opposite, as privatisation seeks to decrease fiscal deficit.
 Option D is incorrect because privatisation often reduces public sector employment.

 Question 8